dell-esg/powerflex-cinder-charm/README.md

 Specifies the settings for enabling the replication.
 Only one replication is supported for each backend.

+### `powerflex-sdc-mdm-ips`

+Specifies a comma-separated list of MDM IPs.
+Can be used to defined a VIP also.
+This is required during the SDC configuration.

 ## Deployment

 This charm's primary use is as a backend for the cinder charm.
 To do so, add a relation betweeen both charms: